livewires/you-win/docs/sheets/jump.md

 We could keep adding more by copy/pasting the `makePlatform()` line, but that doesn't seem sensible; however many we'll have, we'll run out eventually!
 Let's delete all but one of our `makePlatform()` calls, and have our game make 'em automatically.

-To do this, we need to compare the current scroll position, `world.scrollY`, with the y position of the last platform we made: which we stored in the `lastY` variable.
+To do this, we need to compare the current scroll position, `world.scrollY`, with the Y position of the last platform we made: which we stored in the `lastY` variable.

   * **Challenge:** if the last platform is below the _top_ of the screen, make a new platform.